-8. Taxation
+8 Taxation

-All payments of nominal and interest in respect of the Notes by or on behalf of the Issuer will be made free and clear of, and without withholding or deduction for, any taxes, duties, assessments or governmental charges of whatever nature imposed, levied, collected, withheld or assessed by the Czech Republic or any authority therein or thereof having power to tax, unless such withholding or deduction is required by law.
-The payment of nominal and interest in respect of the Notes may be subject to withholding of tax (including securing tax).
-Please see section Taxation of the Prospectus for further details.
-If any deduction or withholding is required at the time of such payment, the Issuer shall not be obligated to pay to the Noteholders any additional amounts.
+All payments of principal and interest in respect of the Notes by or on behalf of the Issuer will be made free and clear of, and without withholding or deduction for, any taxes, duties, assessments or governmental charges of whatever nature imposed, levied, collected, withheld or assessed by the Czech Republic or any authority therein or thereof having power to tax, unless such withholding or deduction is required by law.
+If any such deduction or withholding is so required, the Issuer shall not be obligated to pay to the Noteholders any additional amounts in respect of any such withholding or deduction.